cham11ng/cvss-calculator/README.md

 # cvss-calculator

-CVSS (Common Vulnerability Scoring System) provides the numerical representation of Information Security vulnerabilities.
-The project is rewritten in React using bun to provide developer friendly understanding behind the CVSS calculaton.
+CVSS (Common Vulnerability Scoring System) provides the numerical representation and calculates base score of impact of Information Security vulnerabilities.
+The project is rewritten in React using bun.
 The original project link: https://github.com/cvssjs/cvssjs.

 # development